HimankAiron/IronyDetection-SemEval2018-Task3/Stage 2/README.md

 * **Top Hashtags and Keywords** Twitter hashtags and keywords are a good measure of public opinion on treanding topics and current events.
 These words are used thousands of times daily and connect users around the global to discuss their interests.
 Through these hashtags, users express a wide variety of opinions ranging from sarcasm, irony, anger, joy, hope, among many others.
 The file `celebrity_list.txt` contains popular hashtags about entertainment, media, music, reality tv, sports, and fashion.
 Some examples of hashtags in that list are #justinbieberswag, #kkwfragrance, #IceBucketChallenge, #SFGiants.
 The file`celeb.py` takes the keywords and use it to score irony in tweets.
 The file `political_list.txt` contains hashtags related to elections, government, political leaders, countries and cities, climate change, human rights, economy.
 Some examples of hashtags in that list are #GOPDebate, #PrayforJapan, #Trump2020, #hillsquad, #alllivesmatter, #WomensRightsAreHumanRights.
 The file `political.py` takes these hashtags and use it to score irony in tweets.

 * **Intensifiers** Many users employ certain adverbs and adjectives to add more strength and emphasis to their opinion.
 Such words are called intensifers and they boost the ironic effect of the tweet.
 Some examples of intensifers are words such as absolutely, apparently, awful, hella, heck, for sure, wickedly.
 The file `intensifiers_list.txt` contains a list of such words.
 The file `intensifiers.py` uses these words to measure whether a tweet is ironic or not.

+* **Interjections** Interjections are word that express feeling rather than meaning.
+These words aren't grammatically related to the rest of the sentence and are abruptly added to convey a sudden emotion or reaction.
+Interjections are more common in informal language and since tweets use informal language, interjections are a good measure of detecting whether a user modeled the tweet in an ironic way.
+Some examples of intensifers are words such as wow, gosh, jeez, damn, blah, aww, boo, hmm, yay, yikes.
+The file `interjection_list.txt` contains a list of such words and the file `interjection.py` uses these words to measure the irony expressed in tweets.

 * **Sentiment Polarity and Subjectivity** Subjectivity in a sentence expresses some personal feelings, views, or beliefs while polarity is a measure of whether the subjective text express a positive or negative opinion of the subject matter.
 The file `affectiveFeatures.py` inlcudes the code for measuring sentiment polarity and subjectivity of a tweet.
 As previously mentioned, Farias et al applied this feature with strong success in their paper.